smucclaw/dmnmd/README.md

 | 3 |     | HIGH              |                      | REFER                  | LEVEL 1                | High risk application       |
 | 4 |     |                   | True                 | REFER                  | LEVEL 2                | Applicant under debt review |

+Our parser should return a parse error on this table because a data row should not start with a continuation row.
+But the parser should continue on to parse other tables in this file.

 #### Example 3: Routing Rules (actual)

 This version of the table is for actually running: